Wild (2014 film): Production

 On March 8, 2012, Reese Witherspoon announced she planned to make a film based on Cheryl Strayed's memoir Wild: From Lost to Found on the Pacific Crest Trail through her new production company, Pacific Standard, as well as star as Strayed in the production.
 In July 2013, Fox Searchlight Pictures acquired the rights to the project, with Nick Hornby writing and Witherspoon, Bruna Papandrea, and Bill Pohlad producing.
 In August 2013, Canadian Jean-Marc Vallée signed on to direct.

+Many of the props and costumes were acquired from Oregon businesses; Danner Boots recreated the boot featured on the cover of Strayed's book, and vintage clothing worn by the extras were purchased from the outdoor sports store Next Adventure.

 Principal photography for the film began on October 11, 2013, with shooting occurring on location in Oregon and California.
 Strayed was available to the production during their time in Oregon.
 On the rigors of shooting, Witherspoon stated:

 By far, this is the hardest movie I've ever made in my life.
 I didn't hike a thousand miles, of course, but it was a different kind of physical rigor.
 I'd run up a hill with a 45-pound backpack on, and they'd say, 'Wait, that backpack doesn't look heavy enough.
 Put this 65-pound backpack on and run up the hill nine or ten times.'
 We literally didn't stop shooting in those remote locations—we wouldn't break for lunch, we'd just eat snacks.
 No bathroom breaks.
 It was crazy, but it was so wonderful.
 It was complete immersion, and I've never felt closer to a crew.
 We literally pulled each other up the mountains and carried each others' equipment.